February is quickly approaching.

 Starting on February 1, surprise your loved one with one of your love notes.

-I like to tape the hearts, one a day, on each of my kid’s bedroom doors.
+I like to tape the heart notes, one a day, on each of my kid’s bedroom doors.
 They love to find them first thing in the morning and watch their door fill up with love.

-If you’re writing notes for a spouse, you can tuck it in their laptop, stick it on the steering wheel of the car, or shower them with all the love notes in one location and tape them to the vanity mirror in the bathroom.
+If you’re writing notes for a spouse, you can tuck it in their laptop, stick it on the steering wheel of the car, or shower them with all the love notes in one location you know they’ll see them, like taping them to the vanity mirror in the bathroom.

 It will be one of the first things they see each morning.